Fossil01/vat-calculator/README.md

 Handle all the hard stuff related to EU MOSS tax/vat regulations, the way it should be.
 Can be used with **Laravel 5 / Cashier** &mdash; or **standalone**.

+This fork changes the API used to get the country code for one that supports IPv6.

 ```php
 // Easy to use!
 $countryCode = VatCalculator::getIPBasedCountry();